KatinkaBu/AWS_grocery/README.md

 User requests enter through an Application Load Balancer (HTTP 80), which routes traffic to an EC2 instance running the application (port 5000).
 The EC2 instance connects to an RDS database in a private subnet, stores/reads assets from S3, and pulls container images from ECR.
 IAM manages access, CloudWatch provides monitoring and alarms, and Terraform provisions all resources as code.

 ![Architecture Diagram](./AWS_Grocery_Mate_general_overview.jpg)

-## AWS Presentation 🌿
-To give a clearer picture of the architecture and deployment, I also recorded a short video presentation.
-It walks through the diagram above, explains the AWS services I used, and highlights key learnings from the project.

-🟢 🟢 🟢 [Link to Presentation] (Add YouTube link once created!)🟢 🟢 🟢

 ## Project Structure 🌳
 - `docs/`: Project documentation and references (e.g., weekly summaries like `week1.md` to `week9.md`, `trust_policy.json`, `s3_policy.json`).